apl-ocean-engineering/marine_msgs/README.md

 - Roland Arsenault (UNH CCOM)

 ## Conventions

-(TODO: Link to CoordinateFrames.md once that PR goes through.)

 We welcome community contributions!
 Please see [Contributing.md](Contributing.md) for more information on how get involved.